 In the 1980s decade African American families and to a lesser extent Mexican families began migrating into the community which brought about racial change to this community that caused many white residents to move out of the area for fears that this migration would cause disinvestment, but those fears alone caused some disinvestment.

-By the mid-1980s many low income residents were moving into the Calumet City community especially into the Ginger Ridge apartments and Smiley Plaza apartments, which could be found within the vicinity of Sibley Blvd on the north, Pulaski Road on the south, Burnham Ave on the east and I-94 to Wilson to Wilson Ave to Jeffrey Ave on the west.
+By the mid-1980s many low income residents were moving into the Calumet City community especially into the Ginger Ridge apartments and Smiley Plaza apartments, which could be found within the vicinity of Sibley Blvd on the north, Pulaski Road on the south, Burnham Ave on the east and I-94 to Wilson Ave to Jeffrey Ave on the west.

 By the mid to late 1980s more impoverished residents began moving into the area just east of the Sin City strip which is an area bounded by: Plummer Ave on the north, 155th Street on the south, the Indiana/Illinois border on the east and Freeland Ave on the west.
 This area soon became plagued with crime and much of the crime moved along the Sin City strip by 1987.

 The Sin City strip began changing into a glum and dangerous place starting in 1987.
 The bars became rough, the prostitutes were now running around in the streets injecting heroin into their veins and were infected with the HIV virus.
 The once loved strip began to turn into a breeding ground for disease and crime.

 Chicago based street gangs made their way into the Calumet City community sometime between 1985-1987 as gangs like Gangster Disciples, Conservative Vice Lords, Black P Stones and Latin Kings made this community their home.